steelsofliquid/opensteelos/README.md

  - Backspace will not work when trying to backspace onto the previous line.
  - PCI will detect all devices after one is found as the first found and known device.
  - When video memory scrolls up a line, it also takes the mouse cursor with it, creating some unpleasant spaghetti effect.
- - *The mouse cursor itself is just very problematic, so if you compile yourself then maybe turn it off with some good ol' comment making.
+ - *The mouse cursor itself is just very problematic, so if you compile it yourself then maybe turn it off with some good ol' comment making.

 ## *Questions and Answers*
  - *Why did you rename the project from Nanami/OS to OpenSteel/OS?* I am no longer chronically obsessed with Nanami Madobe, and felt the project's name and theme was too exotic.
 And that's why it's not Neisa/OS: I may be obsessed with Neisa (Sapphira-Aera) but not to the point of turning her into a de facto OS-tan (of which her age would make her an oddball, as most OS-tans are children or adolescents while Neisa is an adult).
 Mind you, this is **ALREADY** the second time I've renamed the project!
 It was first called KitsuneOS, then NanamiOS, later stylised as Nanami/OS, and now it's OpenSteel/OS.
 There's a slash because that naming convention makes it sound cool and professional.